drewroberts/new/README.md

 npm run dev
 ```

-You can then view the homepage if you're using Laravel Homestead at https://tipoff.test and can access Laravel Nova at http://tipoff.test/admin
+You can then view the homepage if you're using Laravel Homestead at https://website.test and can access Laravel Nova at http://website.test/admin

-## Teams
-- Coming Soon

-## Domains
-- TIPOFF.com
-- DrewRoberts.com
-- Roberts.love
-- Web3Anthems.com
-- ShantellWilliams.com
-- DrewsTheme.com

 ## Packages

 - GitHub.com/tipoff/seo
 - GitHub.com/drewroberts/media
 - GitHub.com/drewroberts/blog